raygj/vault-content/cluster-bootstrap/kubernetes/vault-k8s-injector-walkthrough.md

 # Vault Kubernetes Auth and Sidecar Injector Walkthrough

-_bulding off the previous K8S auth method configuration and testing, use Vault Agent Injector pod as an intermediary between Vault server and a consuming service in another pod that will have no knowledge of Vault_
+_building off the previous K8S auth method configuration and testing, use Vault Agent Injector pod as an intermediary between Vault server and a consuming service in another pod that will have no knowledge of Vault_

 [reference](https://learn.hashicorp.com/tutorials/vault/kubernetes-sidecar?in=vault/kubernetes)